 MS. EISENBERG: To be clear, the New York Attorney General voluntarily intervened in the Chapter 11 proceeding.
 There was no -- your Honor asked the parties when the Chapter 11 proceeding was filed whether this proceeding would be stayed, and the answer was, While we reserve our rights, we are not seeking a stay.
 So there was nothing compelling her to intervene, yet, she decided to intervene.
 There is nothing compelling her to seek the appointment of a trustee, yet, she decided to litigate that issue.
-There was nothing compelling her to base her request for relief on the
+There was nothing compelling her to base her request for relief on the very same facts that she alleges in this case, yet, that's exactly what she chose to do, and so on and so forth.

-1 very same facts that she alleges in this case, yet, that's 2 exactly what she chose to do.
-And so and so on forth.
-3 So when the Court issued a ruling that made those adverse factual findings that were against the Attorney 4 General, that was all of her own making.
-And on top of 5 6 that, the law is clear, there's Supreme Court precedent and 7 Fifth Circuit precedent about that too, she could have 8 appealed his ruling to reform to the extent it contained 9 factual findings that are collaterally estopping her here 10 from seeking the dissolution relief.
-11 THE COURT: Okay.
-Well, let's move onto the next 12 argument.
-13 MS. EISENBERG: Yes, your Honor.
-I think that that was the main point that I wanted to communicate to the 14 15 Court.
-If you have any additional questions, I would be 16 happy to answer them.
-17 THE COURT: Okay.
-So the collateral estoppel is 18 your principal argument for dismissal?
-19 MS. EISENBERG: I have two principal arguments; 20 one is sufficiency under 3211(a)(7) because the test is so 21 high, as she admitted to Judge Hale, and she alleges nothing 22 of the kind.
-But then separate and apart, she's 23 collaterally estopped from pursuing those claims.
-24 THE COURT: Okay.
+So when the Court issued a ruling that made those adverse factual findings that were against the Attorney General, that was all of her own making.
+And on top of that, the law is clear, there's Supreme Court precedent and Fifth Circuit precedent about that too, she could have appealed his ruling to reform to the extent it contained factual findings that are collaterally estopping her here from seeking the dissolution relief.

+THE COURT: Okay.
+Well, let's move onto the next argument.

+MS. EISENBERG: Yes, your Honor.
+I think that that was the main point that I wanted to communicate to the Court.
+If you have any additional questions, I would be happy to answer them.

+THE COURT: Okay.
+So the collateral estoppel is your principal argument for dismissal?

+MS. EISENBERG: I have two principal arguments; one is sufficiency under 3211(a)(7) because the test is so high, as she admitted to Judge Hale, and she alleges nothing of the kind.
+But then separate and apart, she's collaterally estopped from pursuing those claims.

+THE COURT: Okay.
 Thank you.
-25 I'm going to have the Attorney General respond to

-1 the NRA.

-2 MR. CONLEY: Thank you, your Honor.

-THE COURT: Mr. Conley.